JoshSchuster/web-sprint-challenge-advanced-css-and-intro-js/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. How would you describe acessibility on the web to someone new to programming?

+Acessibility on the web deals with making web pages and the internet accessible to all people, regardless of how they need to interact with the page.
+Web developers should design pages with all peopole in mind.
+Including, but not limited to: those with a slow internet connection, those on mobile devices, those with auditory, cognitive, neurological, or physical disabilities, and those with visual needs.

 2. Talk about 3 different things you can do to ensure your website is accessible.

+Enable keyboard navigation for web design - Go beyond "tabbing" or scrolling with the space bar.
+Hotkey shortcuts are always a welcome addition.

+Prioritize Text Clarity - Designers should take every measure to increase legivility (clarity of letters) and readability (clarity of text blocks).
+Minimum contrast ratio between text and background as 4:5:1.
+Body text should be a minimum of 16 pixels.
+Spacing between lines should be at least 25% of the font size.
+Allow font resizing in style sheets by using a measure other than pixels, such as em, pt, or relative sizes.

+Order content in HTML for screen readers.

 3. How would you explain the concept of a variable to someone new to programming?

+A variable is a way to store, change and use data in code.
+There are three keywords to declare variables - var, let, and const.

 4. What is the purpose of using functions in code?

+Functions allow you to repeat sections of code with just a signle line.
+You can think of fuctions as small computer programs.
+Functions allow you to write code that will be used over and over again, keeping your code DRY (Don't Repeat Yourself!).

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.